Hjalmar Ekdal: Youth

 Ekdal was called up to the Sweden under-19 national team in October 2018, and featured in two friendlies against Denmark (3–1 win) and Russia (1–1 draw) the same month.
 He was called up to the Sweden U21 team for the first time on 26 August 2020.

 Senior

 Ekdal was called up to the Sweden national team for the first time on 1 December 2021, for two friendlies against Finland in January 2022.
 However, the friendlies were cancelled two weeks later because of the COVID-19 pandemic.
 Ekdal was once again called up to the national team on 18 May 2022, for Sweden's 2022–23 UEFA Nations League games against Slovenia, Norway, and Serbia in June 2022.

 He made his full international debut for Sweden on 9 June 2022 in the UEFA Nations League game against Serbia, playing the full 90 minutes at centre back in a 1–0 loss.

+On 12 May 2026, Ekdal was named in the Sweden squad for the 2026 FIFA World Cup.

 Personal life

-He is the son of journalist Lennart Ekdal and the brother of fellow footballer Albin Ekdal, who's played for Allsvenskan, Serie A and Bundesliga clubs and the Sweden national team.
+He is the son of television host Lennart Ekdal and the younger brother of retired footballer Albin Ekdal, who previously played in the Allsvenskan, Serie A and Bundesliga, as well as representing the Sweden national team at senior level from 2011 to 2023.